agvdberg/SomfyIO_ESPHome_HomeAssistant/README.md

 Somfy (screens) have [two communication protocols](https://www.somfy.nl/over-somfy/technologieen-en-compatibiliteit); RTS using RFX-433,92 Mhz and [IO-homecontrol](https://www.somfy.nl/ondersteuning/somfy-motoren/io-homecontrol) using encrypted communication.
 When I bought my screens I choose SomfyIO.
 My house has three screens; each with it's own remote.
 Currently it is not possible to communicate directly (to pretend using a remote).

-With the help of may examples but most important [Beejayf's project SomfyDuino on Hackster.io](https://www.hackster.io/beejayf/somfyduino-io-3d8283) I bypassed the protocol using an original 4-channel-remote.
+With the help of many examples but most important [Beejayf's project SomfyDuino on Hackster.io](https://www.hackster.io/beejayf/somfyduino-io-3d8283) I bypassed the protocol using an original 4-channel-remote.
 The way it works is that pussing a button on the remote is faked by connecting wires to the remote-buttons.
 The wires are reused from an old desktop-PSU; enough wires combined in a bundle.